Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10)

 \section{Introduction}

-SO(10) grand unification theory (GUT)~\cite{Fritzsch:1974nn} is one of the most appealing paradigms to understand the Standard Model (SM) of elementary particles and unveil new physics beyond it.
-Strong and electroweak interactions are successfully unified in renormalizable SO(10) theories without requiring light scalars~\cite{Shafi:1979qb, Bertolini:2009qj}, due to the intermediate scales related to left-right (LR)~\cite{Mohapatra:1974gc, Senjanovic:1975rk} or quark-lepton (QL)~\cite{Pati:1974yy} symmetries.
-Proton decay is predicted, and the upper limit of proton lifetime is calculable, at least in certain minimal scenarios~\cite{Preda:2022izo, Preda:2024upl}.
-Furthermore, SO(10) is a complete theory for matter unification.
-A family of SM Fermions plus a right-handed neutrino fit exactly into the spinor representation $16_F$ of SO(10).
+$SO(10)$ grand unification theory (GUT)~\cite{Fritzsch:1974nn} is one of the most appealing paradigms to understand the Standard Model (SM) of elementary particles and unveil new physics beyond it.
+Strong and electroweak interactions are successfully unified in renormalizable $SO(10)$ theories without requiring light scalars~\cite{Shafi:1979qb, Bertolini:2009qj}, due to the intermediate scales related to left-right (LR)~\cite{Mohapatra:1974gc, Senjanovic:1975rk} or quark-lepton (QL)~\cite{Pati:1974yy} symmetries.
+Proton decay is predicted, and the upper limit of proton lifetime is calculable, at least in certain minimal scenarios~\cite{Preda:2022izo, Preda:2024vas}.
+Furthermore, $SO(10)$ is a complete theory for matter unification.
+A family of SM fermions plus a right-handed neutrino fit exactly into the spinor representation $16_F$ of $SO(10)$.
 That explains the seemingly mysterious anomaly cancellation and charge quantization~\cite{Foot:1992ui, Babu:1989tq}.

-Meanwhile, testing SO(10) is highly challenging.
+Meanwhile, testing $SO(10)$ is highly challenging.
 Technically, the direct energy scale of all realistic experiments can never reach the unification scale of about $10^{15}$ GeV.
-An alternative approach is to search the hints at low energy, because matter unification implies quarks and leptons behave somewhat similarly.
-Much effort is focused on numerically fitting the Fermion masses and mixing angles, such as~\cite{Dueck:2013gca, Babu:2016bmy, Ohlsson:2019sja, Haba:2023dvo}.
-However, in our view, these fitted central values should be regarded as predictions, because no uncertainties can be identified.
-For the realistic renormalizable SO(10) GUTs\footnote{We always take the non-supersymmetric (non-SUSY) framework.}, no robust and discriminative results are found till now.
-Clearly, we need more flavour observables to test SO(10).
-The difficulty is, that SO(10) GUT itself does not require any new sub-TeV particles to mediate flavour transition.
+An alternative approach is to search the hints at low energy because matter unification implies quarks and leptons behave somewhat similarly.
+Much effort is focused on numerically fitting the fermion masses and mixing angles, such as~\cite{Dueck:2013gca, Babu:2016bmy, Ohlsson:2019sja, Haba:2023dvo}.
+However, in our view, these fitted central values should be regarded as predictions because no uncertainties can be identified.
+For the realistic renormalizable $SO(10)$ GUTs,\footnote{We always take the non-super-symmetric (non-SUSY) framework.} no robust and discriminative results were found till now.
+Clearly, we need more flavor observables to test $SO(10)$.
+The difficulty is that $SO(10)$ GUT itself does not require any new sub-TeV particles to mediate flavor transition.